 Peacebuilders Camp is a partnership not only to educate the next generation of peacebuilders but also to involve young people in the current landscape of social justice work— in whatever forms large or small that work might take.
 Parents and home communities are vital to making sure this partnership continues when campers return home.
 Here are some tips for families to continue the learning at home:

 - Help arrange for your child to report back about what they learned at camp in some way in their home community (neighborhood group, social setting, civic function, school, peace and justice organization, faith community, etc.).

-- Every camper makes a commitment for something tangible they can do to build justice when they return home.
+- Every camper makes a goal of something tangible they can do to build justice when they return home or to support another person’s peacebuilding goal.
 Ask about their goal and provide help and encouragement as needed.
-Send photos and stories to email@example.com.
-We love featuring graduates of Peacebuilders Camp in the Alum Spotlight feature of our monthly newsletter.
+Send photos and stories to firstname.lastname@example.org.
+We love featuring graduates of Peacebuilders Camp in the Alumni Spotlight feature of our monthly newsletter.